bodrick/awesome/README.md

 *   [kartik-v/dependent-dropdown](https://github.com/kartik-v/dependent-dropdown) - JQuery plugin that enables to add and control multi level dependent dropdown lists.
 *   [guybedford/require-css](https://github.com/guybedford/require-css) - A RequireJS CSS loader plugin to allow CSS requires and optimization
 *   [Modernizr/Modernizr](https://github.com/Modernizr/Modernizr) - Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
+*   [requirejs/requirejs](https://github.com/requirejs/requirejs) - A file and module loader for JavaScript

 ## Go